 An estimate of WBC concentration can be made by manually counting enough fields (n) until say a total of y = 200 cells have been observed.
 This is not quite a Poisson distribution since y = 200 is fixed ahead of time and n is the random variable - but the variability in the estimate 200/n is close to Poisson-based, so as a first approximation we will treat the y as the variable and the denominator n as fixed.
-The estimate has margins of error (ME) of 13% and 15% - since [as one can derive from trial and error] a total count of 200 (marked by $\uparrow$ below) could be a high reading from a concentration which produces a $\mu$ of 173 (for the same n), or a low reading from a concentration which produces an average of $\mu = 230$ , i.e.
+The estimate has margins of error (ME) of 13% and 15% - since a total count of 200 (marked by \uparrow below) could be a high reading from a concentration which produce a μ of 173 (for the same n), or a low reading from a concentration which produces an average of $\mu = 230$, i.e.